metio/terraform-provider-k8s/docs/data-sources/batch_volcano_sh_job_v1alpha1_manifest.md

 - `priority` (Number) The priority value.
 Various system components use this field to find the priority of the pod.
 When Priority Admission Controller is enabled, it prevents users from setting this field.
 The admission controller populates this field from PriorityClassName.
 The higher the value, the higher the priority.
 - `priority_class_name` (String) If specified, indicates the pod's priority. 'system-node-critical' and 'system-cluster-critical' are two special keywords which indicate the highest priorities with the former being the highest priority.
 Any other name must be defined by creating a PriorityClass object with that name.
 If not specified, the pod priority will be default or zero if there is no default.
 - `readiness_gates` (Attributes List) If specified, all readiness gates will be evaluated for pod readiness.
 A pod is ready when all its containers are ready AND all conditions specified in the readiness gates have status equal to 'True' More info: https://git.k8s.io/enhancements/keps/sig-network/580-pod-readiness-gates (see [below for nested schema](#nestedatt--spec--tasks--template--spec--readiness_gates))
+- `resource_claims` (Attributes List) ResourceClaims defines which ResourceClaims must be allocated and reserved before the Pod is allowed to start.
+The resources will be made available to those containers which consume them by name.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--resource_claims))
 - `restart_policy` (String) Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
+In some contexts, only a subset of those values may be permitted.
 Default to Always.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy
 - `runtime_class_name` (String) RuntimeClassName refers to a RuntimeClass object in the node.k8s.io group, which should be used to run this pod.
 If no RuntimeClass resource matches the named class, the pod will not be run.
 If unset or empty, the 'legacy' RuntimeClass will be used, which is an implicit class with an empty definition that uses the default runtime handler.
 More info: https://git.k8s.io/enhancements/keps/sig-node/585-runtime-class
 - `scheduler_name` (String) If specified, the pod will be dispatched by specified scheduler.
 If not specified, the pod will be dispatched by default scheduler.
+- `scheduling_gates` (Attributes List) SchedulingGates is an opaque list of values that if specified will block scheduling the pod.
+If schedulingGates is not empty, the pod will stay in the SchedulingGated state and the scheduler will not attempt to schedule the pod.
+SchedulingGates can only be set at pod creation time, and be removed only afterwards.
+This is a beta feature enabled by the PodSchedulingReadiness feature gate. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--scheduling_gates))
 - `security_context` (Attributes) SecurityContext holds pod-level security attributes and common container settings.
 Optional: Defaults to empty.
 See type description for default values of each field. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--security_context))
 - `service_account` (String) DeprecatedServiceAccount is a depreciated alias for ServiceAccountName.
 Deprecated: Use serviceAccountName instead.
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
 More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/